 (4) Erosion control matting or mulch shall be anchored where plantings are on areas subject to mulch removal by wind or water flows or where side slopes are steeper than 1:2 or exceed 10 feet in height.
 During the months of October through April when seeding and sodding may be impractical, anchored mulch may be applied at the Board's discretion.

 (5) Runoff from impervious surfaces shall be recharged on the site by stormwater infiltration basins, vegetated swales, constructed wetlands or similar systems covered with natural vegetation.
 Runoff shall not be discharged directly to rivers, streams, or other surface water bodies.
 Dry wells shall be used only where other methods are not feasible.
 All such basins and wells shall be preceded by oil, grease, and sediment traps as may be required.
-The mouths of all catch basins shall be fitted with filter fabric during the entire construction process to minimize siltation or such basins shall be designed as temporary siltation basins with provisions made for final cleaning.
+The mouths of all catch basins shall be fitted with filter fabric during the entire construction process to minimize siltation, or such basins shall be designed as temporary siltation basins with provisions made for final cleaning.

 (6) The applicant shall be required to conduct weekly inspections of all erosion and sedimentation control measures on the site to ensure that they are properly functioning as well as to conduct inspections after severe storm events.

 E. Revegetation.
-The applicant shall revegetate the site promptly after grading:
+The applicant shall revegetate the site promptly after grading.

 (1) Stabilization of cleared sites shall occur within seven calendar days of final grading.

 (2) Proper revegetation techniques shall be employed using native plant species, proper seed bed preparation, fertilizer and mulching to protect germinating plants.
-Areas shall be sodded or loamed with not less than four inches compacted depth of goodquality topsoil, and seeded with turf grass seed of a mixture approved by the Board.
+Areas shall be sodded or loamed with not less than four inches' compacted depth of good-quality topsoil, and seeded with turf grass seed of a mixture approved by the Board.
 Plantings shall be made during the season appropriate to the selected plant species.

 (3) Finished grade shall be no higher than the trunk flare(s) of trees to be retained.
 If a grade change of six inches or more at the base of the tree is proposed, a retaining wall or tree well may be required.